aaron-schnieder/dotnet-core-toxiproxy-test-automation/README.md

 6. ToxiproxyClient resets toxiproxy to clean up proxy and toxic after test completes

 ![Toxiproxy Integration Test Overview](toxiproxy-integration-test-overview.png)

+#### ToxiproxyDotNetCore
+Console application that has an example HTTP Rest API client and implements dependency injection to enable test automation.

+#### ToxiproxyDotNetCore.Test.Api
+Web Api that provides a simple HTTP Rest API that mirrors the APIs provided by postman-echo.com.
+This enables a local instance of the HTTP Rest API to run and local integration tests using toxiproxy toxics to execute with a controlled local endpoint.

+#### ToxiproxyDotNetCore.Test
+Test automation that runs a set of unit and integration tests against the funtionality in the ToxiproxyDotNetCore console application.

+#### Toxiproxy
+Toxiproxy.ToxiproxyClient is a .net core wrapper for interacting with the toxiproxy service.
+This wrapper communicates with toxiproxy via the local HTTP Rest API to manage proxies and toxics.

 ## Running Toxiproxy
 Toxiproxy must run as a local application or service to provide proxy functionality for network connections.
 There are many options to run Toxiproxy on your local OS or on your CI build server.